CalyxOS/calyxos.org/pages/docs/guide/updates/index.md

 ---
-title: System Updates
+title: Updates
+description: How CalyxOS stays up to date
 ---

-CalyxOS receives Over-the-air (OTA) Updates directly from our servers.
+Once you have installed CalyxOS once, that is all you need to do.
+Your device will then receive frequent Over-The-Air (OTA) updates directly from our servers.

 ## System updates